- Search for Research Summaries, Reviews, and Reports

 - EPC Project

-- The Effectiveness and Risks of Long-term Opioid Treatment of Chronic Pain
+- The Long-Term Effectiveness and Harms of Opioids for Chronic Pain

 Research Protocol – Dec.
 19, 2013